agarthetiger/mkdocs/docs/ansible/Ansible.md

 my_var_name: "some value"

 Use {{ hostvars[inventory_hostname]['my_var_name'] }} to reference.
 Note the group_vars/all structure does not mean there is an [all] hosts group to reference, but the vars in all will get applied to all group (hosts), and can be referenced using the magic variable inventory_hostname.
 Note the use of single quotes for the my_var_name (which is looking up the string 'my_var_name') vs the [inventory_hostname] syntax to index the inventory_hostname in the hostvars array.

-## Debug
-Use this to debug what is available in hostvars quickly. gather_facts: false would not be a useful option on first execution of this.

-    - hosts: ondemand
-      gather_facts: false
-      tasks:
-      - name: "test hostvars for target_environment"
-        debug:
-          var: hostvars

-You can print a message with variable information in it.

-    - debug:
-        msg: "System {{ inventory_hostname }} has gateway {{ ansible_default_ipv4.gateway }}"
-      when: ansible_default_ipv4.gateway is defined

-You can dump the contents of a list or map, and set a verbosity level, below which the debug will not output anything.

-    - name: Display all variables/facts known for a host
-      debug:
-        var: hostvars[inventory_hostname]
-        verbosity: 4

-See documentation for the [debug module](http://docs.ansible.com/ansible/latest/modules/debug_module.html).

 ## Ansible Tower
 AWX is the upstream open-source version of Ansible Tower.
 See the [AWX Project](https://www.ansible.com/products/awx-project) for details.
 You can get it from [GitHub](https://github.com/ansible/awx).